int

 But the efforts of Mr. Wynn did not save Watanabe from financial ruin.

-Playing in the Caesars Palace and Rio
+Playing in the Caesars Palace and the Rio

 In the summer of 2007, immediately after the expulsion of the casinos Wynn Las Vegas, Terrence started playing in Caesars Palace Casino and the Rio Casino.
 Both places belong to Harrah's.